mohanapriya3307-cyber/Ex-04-POWER-MEASUREMENT-USING-MAGIC-TEE/README.md

 • Check the connections before switching on the kit. • Connections should be done properly. • Observation should be taken properly.

 ## Result:

+The Magic Tee correctly demonstrated sum and difference power behavior, with higher power at the sum port and reduced or null power at the difference port, validating its proper operation.